KaipoJames/Caesar-Cipher-JS/README.md

       // OUTPUT: {msg: "MY ADDRESS NUMBER CHANGED FROM 432 TO 434", shift: 3}
     ```

-## Other Available Methods
+### Other Available Methods
- - In version 1.2.1, various other methods are now accesible for you to import into yoru project.
+ - As of version 1.2.1, various other methods are now accesible to import into your project.
- - They are small methods which might be useful incase you are implementing your own methods.
+ - They are small methods which may be useful incase you are implementing your own solutions.
  -  New methods added:
     - getRandomShift() returns a random shift.
+    - getRandomMultiShift() returns a random MultiShift(Only avalable in version 2.0.0 sorry!)
     - checkForEmptyShift(shift, text) returns text if there is no shift.
     - isLetter(input) returns true if input is a letter, otherwise returns false.
     - isNegative(input) returns true if input is a negative number, else: false.

-## Running Tests
+### Running Tests
  - run ``` npm install ``` to install project dependencies.
  - run ``` npm run test ``` to execute all tests.

+## Documentation

-## Version History
+### Version History
  - see [CHANGELOG](https://github.com/KaipoJames/Caesar-Cipher-JS/blob/master/CHANGELOG.md)

-## Documentation
- - All Documentation for this Package currently lives in this file alone.
-See the 'Getting Started' section.
-That should be all you need to get going with this package since it is a fairly new package.

-## Future Works
+### Future Works
   - Provide users with the option to have the shift and/or number indexes returned with the encoded/decoded message.
   - Add support for other encryption algorithms besides the current substitution ones.
   - Move All Documentation about features into its own file.